hyakuhei/OSSG-Security-Practices/sql_injection.md

 SQL Injection
 =====================

-Often we write code that writes or reads from a database based on some parameters that are provided by the applications users.
-These parameters might be credentials, resource identifiers or any other variable that the user supplies to an application.
+Often we write code that interacts with a database using parameters provided by the applications users.
+These parameters might be credentials, resource identifiers or any other user-supplied data.

-Care must be taken with how database queries are constructed so that they cannot be subverted by an application user crafting malicious inputs.
-Such inputs are referred to as injections, where the user causes a query to run that has different consequences to those intended by the application developer.
+Care must be taken when dynamically creating database queries so they cannot be subverted by user crafted malicious input.
+Such inputs are referred to as SQL injections, where the user input changes the logic of the SQL query, which results in behavior not intended by the application developer.

-The results of successful SQL injection attacks can range from disclosure of information such as user passwords to gaining execution privileges and running arbitrary commands on the database server.
+The results of a successful SQL injection attack can include disclosure of sensitive information, such as user passwords, modification or deletion of important data, and gaining execution privileges allowing an attacker to run arbitrary commands on the database server.

 SQL injection can typically be mitigated by using some combination of [prepared